 What was the reason that the medieval mainstream church created the doctrine of purgatory?
 According to Dr. Cary, it seems that they wanted to provide an explanation for Augustine’s request for prayers for his dead mother.

-These are self-described Christian scholars and theologians.
-Their reason for believing (or wanting to believe) is not “because it is what the Bible teaches” or “because it is consistent with Bible teaching”.
+These are Christian scholars and theologians.
+Their reason for believing (or wanting to believe) is not “because it is what the Bible teaches” or “because it is consistent with Bible teaching.”
 This particular belief is not in the Bible, nor is it consistent with Bible teaching about death or salvation.
-That does not seem to be a concern of these scholars and theologians.
+But, that does not seem to be a concern of these scholars and theologians.

 The source of authority